koush/docs.scrypted.app/scrypted-nvr/installation.md

 ## Recording Storage

-Scrypted NVR requires a storage drive for at least 3 days of video.
-The space needed will vary based on the camera count and camera resolution.
-The following can provide a rough estimate for one week retention given a number of 4K cameras.
+Scrypted NVR requires a drive that can store at least 3 days of video for the cameras in the system.
+The storage requirement will vary based on the camera count and camera resolution.
+The following calculator provides a rough estimate for one week retention with the provided count of 4K cameras.

 <input v-model="cameraCount" type="number" style="padding: 10px; border: 1px solid #ccc; box-shadow: inset 0 1px 3px #ddd; border-radius: 4px;" placeholder="Number of Cameras"> {{ spaceNeeded }}